YOUR GUIDE TO TRANSFER SWITCHES

 |Here is why it should be absolutely avoided.
 The voltage fed back into the lines that serve your house poses an electrocution hazard for utility workers and for your neighbors who may not know the voltage is present in the line.
 Aside from this, your backfeeding home generator most certainly will be overloaded by your neighbors loads in the disconnected local portion ("island") of the grid.
 It can even be damaged if power is restored while it is working.

 The standard U.S. household electrical service is 120/240 volt split single phase.
-Normally, it has two black "hot" wires and white grounded neutral.
+Normally, it has red and black "hot" wires and white grounded neutral.
 The nominal voltage between each line and neutral is 120 VAC and between two lines is 240 VAC.
 Note that both lines still belong to a single phase- they are obtained by grounding the center tap of the utility transformer.
 For such a system a generator transfer switch should be double pole double throw (DPDT) "break before make".
 Double throw means you can place (throw) it into two positions ("off" position is not counted).
 Double pole means it transfers both line wires (poles).
 The neutral is normally continuous and does not have to be switched unless your genset is equipped with a GFCI and has its neutral wire bonded to chassis.
 "Break before make" means it disconnects load from one source before connecting it to another one.
 Older 2-wire 120 volt residential systems require a single-pole double throw switch.
 The TS generally should be installed within 2 feet of the main service panel and within 30 feet of your genset inlet box.